 In retirement planning, taxes are always a prominent consideration.
 The same is true with the 60-day rollover rule.
 There are two points to make here:

-As explained above, if an indirect rollover does not occur within 60 days, the IRS treats it as a distribution.
-With QRPs and traditional IRAs, distributions are taxed at regular income tax rates.
+If an indirect rollover does not occur within 60 days, the IRS treats it as a distribution.
+The IRS taxes distributions from QRPs and traditional IRAs at regular income tax rates.

 The only exception exists with a Roth IRA.
-A 60-day rollover Roth IRA is free from taxes because the funds deposited into a Roth IRA are already post-tax funds.
-However, though Roth IRA withdrawals will be free from taxes, they are not free from penalties if the distribution is not a qualified distribution.
+A 60-day rollover Roth IRA is not taxable because the funds deposited into a Roth IRA are already post-tax funds.
+However, though Roth IRA withdrawals will be free from taxes, they are not free from penalties if the distribution is not qualified.

-This point is especially important if you are using rollover funds as a loan.
+This point is especially important if you use rollover funds as a loan.
 You may decide to redeposit the whole pre-tax amount, the post-tax amount or nothing.

 - Redeposit the Pre-Tax Amount

-- In this case, you will record the post-tax portion as a non-taxable rollover and the tax portion as tax paid.
+- In this case, you will record the gross amount withdrawn as a non-taxable rollover and the tax portion withheld as tax paid.

 - Redeposit the Post-Tax Amount

-- In this case, you will record the post-tax portion paid as a non-taxable rollover and the tax portion as both tax paid and taxable income.
-Failure to return the tax portion means the IRS will treat it as a distribution and charge taxes on it in addition to the tax already withdrawn.
+- In this case, you will record the post-tax portion paid as a nontaxable rollover and the tax portion as both tax paid and taxable income.
+Failure to return the tax portion means the IRS will treat it as a distribution and levy an early withdrawal penalty if you are younger than 59 ½.

 - No Redeposit

 - In this case, the entire amount will be recorded as taxable income and the tax portion as tax paid.

-There are also parts of the 60-day rollover rules that allow you to request a waiver should you fail to rollover or redeposit within 60 days.
+Parts of the 60-day rollover rules also allow you to request a waiver should you fail to roll over or redeposit within 60 days.